gootik/hakisql/README.md

 ```

 ### References
-The Lexer and Parser code was shamefully copied/modified from [swirl][2].
+The Lexer and Parser code were originally copied/modified from [swirl][2].

 [1]: https://github.com/gootik/hakicache